 Here are the most recently adopted SSID Trustee Meeting Minutes.
-All 2017 Minutes may be downloaded from the bottom of this page.
-For earlier Minutes, please see page Archive 2016.
+All 2018 Minutes may be downloaded from the bottom of this page.
+For 2017 and 2016 Minutes, please see the Archived Minutes page.

-The Trustees rose from in camera and reported that they had dealt with an issue of bylaw enforcement.
+The Trustees rose from in camera and reported that they had dealt with issues of bylaw enactment.

 5. Administrator’s Report